BugSplat-Git/BugSplat-macOS/README.md

 #### Podfile

-To integrate AFNetworking into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate BugsplatMac into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 target 'TargetName' do